 The adorably quirky steel sink combined with the vertical shiplap wainscoting instantly added tons of charm and character to this little space.

 This was a huge design setback for me because I envisioned a really dramatic space that wouldn’t feel cave-like and a space that would be able to house live plants.
-Double boo.
-Double hiss.
+Oh well, such is life.

 WHAT IT CURRENTLY LOOKS LIKE

 This room has been like this for a year.
 A YEAR, you guys.